Stress First Aid for Healthcare Workers: Facility Guide and FAQ

 Stress First Aid for Healthcare Workers: FAQs

-Learning all of the components of the SFA model takes time, requiring ongoing learning and engagement from both staff and leaders.
-To help you get started on implementing SFA at your facility, we’ll answer some of the most frequently asked questions about this model below.
+Healthcare worker emotional support and stress relief takes time, and SFA’s incremental step approach is meant to ensure longevity, rather than a quick fix.
+This means that a fully developed program requires ongoing learning and engagement from both staff and leaders.
+To help you get started on implementing (or bolstering) SFA initiatives at your facility, we’ll answer some of the most frequently asked questions about this model below.

 What are the 7 Cs of stress first aid?